-A research conducted by PwC determined that more than 81% of banking CEOs are considering the impact of digitization in the finance world.
+Research by PwC shows that more than 81% of banking CEOs acknowledge the impact of digital transformation in the finance world.
 This indicates the potential growth of RPA usage by banking institutions in the next few years.

-Today automation can be applied to internal/external operational processes and the various technology apps in banking operations, making them a solution for auto-scaling and auto-healing.
+Today automation can be applied to internal or external processes and the various technology apps in banking operations.

-Previously, bank apps used rule-based processing or APIs to connect to other systems; for instance, an account opening app would connect via an API to a discrete Optical Character Recognition (OCR) platform.
-In the future, banking business apps will be embedded with cognitive capabilities, such as ML and OCR, further enabling the automation of processes.
+Previously, bank apps used rule-based processing or APIs to connect to other systems.
+For instance, an account opening app would connect via an API to a discrete Optical Character Recognition (OCR) platform.
+In the future, banking business apps will be embedded with cognitive capabilities, such as Machine Learning and OCR.
+It will further enable the automation of business processes.

 Advancing Customer Experience

-AI will improve customer experience in assisted channels in areas such as servicing–a straightforward example is the routing of service requests by identifying the most appropriate AI-based agent, rather than routing rules-based requests, as seen in routing processes today.
+AI will improve customer experience in assisted channels in areas such as services.
+For example, routing of service requests by identifying the most appropriate AI-based agent, rather than routing rules-based requests, as seen in routing processes today.

-Another exciting use of AI is the ability to enhance CX by mapping entire customer journeys and creating unique communications, products, and service recommendations.
+Another exciting use of AI is the ability to enhance CX.
+It happens by mapping entire customer journeys and creating unique communications, products, and service recommendations.
 While this use case has been tested in pilots and applied for a while in a few areas, this will begin mainstreaming in 2020.

 Emergence Of Synthetic Data Sets

 The rise of synthetic data sets is a notable development to watch out for in 2020.
-One of the most significant challenges in training a model of Machine Learning is that it requires vast, high-quality datasets that are often not available.
-A solution emerges in the form of synthetic data sets that are programmatically generated and typically used to establish concept proofs as well as train and test models.
-With so much AI-driven change, banks are expected to develop their AI skills in 2020 and expand their capabilities, both organically and through partnerships.
+One of the most significant challenges in training a model of ML is that it requires vast, high-quality and often unavailable datasets.

 ElectroNeek is the first Robotic Process Automation platform that comes with unlimited number of free bot licenses.
 Automate as many attended and unattended processes as you want and run them concurrently at no cost.